The course deals with quantitative models to be used in financial industry.

 Next, basic derivative instruments like forward contracts, futures and options are introduced focusing on pricing models.

-The main goal of the course is to give to the student the comprehension of the way financial markets operate, how to build mathematical models for pricing financial derivative instrument and how set up specific strategies using such inssrtuments.
+The main goal of the course is to give to the student the comprehension of the way financial markets operate, giving also the capability of building models for pricing derivative instruments or for hedging positions.
+The course should also allow the student to become confident with excel implementation of the basic models studied during the course.

 The course has a strong quantitative content and consequently, math skills and knowledges are essential, also if rarely the level of mathematics used rises higher than the basic calculus.
 In detail, basic calculus notions are required together with basic linear algebra and matrix calculus, and basic statistics and probability.